 It can be agreed that all landlords would love to have a tenant who pays their rent on time, renews their lease every year, and doesn’t cause any damage to the property.
-In reality, most landlords will find many tenants who are pleasant, but they will also find themselves dealing with tenants who wreak havoc to the property and don’t pay their rent on time or at all.
+In reality, most landlords and property owners will find many tenants who are pleasant, but they will also find themselves dealing with tenants who wreak havoc on the rental property and don’t pay their rent on time or at all.
 When that is the case, landlords will often have no choice but to evict those tenants.

 What causes a landlord to evict a tenant?

 Non-payment of rent

 Non-payment of rent is a common cause.
 Landlords are often put in a difficult position when tenants fail to pay the money owed for a certain period of time.
 This leaves them with few options other than to initiate the tenant eviction process.
 Although daunting, tenant evictions are typically reserved as a last resort and there are times when landlords may be able to work with tenants to avoid them.

 When tenant payments are consistently missing their due dates, it puts landlords at risk of being unable to make timely mortgage payments.
 Landlords must act swiftly in such instances as repeat offenders may result in serious damage to the tenant-landlord relationship and potentially even legal action.

 Evicting a tenant for disrupting other tenants is a common tenant eviction practice.
 Landlords may choose to evict when tenant activities become disruptive to others, like extremely loud music, leaving unsightly garbage in common areas, or participating in criminal activity that affects the tenant community.
 When there are too many complaints from neighboring tenants, the property manager has no choice but to involve local law enforcement and build a case against them and proceed with tenant eviction if deemed necessary.